Introduction of Investment Banking Culture

 Within Investment Banking, an analyst is primarily involved in two types of work.

-Non-divisible work – Non-divisible work means even if you add more employees to complete the task, the work will not get over fast as the work cannot be divided.
+Non-divisible work means that even if you add more employees to complete the task, the result will not get over quickly as the work cannot be divided.
 Let’s understand this using an example.
-An analyst will be required to prepare the financial model in excel.
+An analyst will be required to prepare the financial model in Excel.
 This financial model cannot be broken down into pieces that can be allocated to the different employees.
 The entire model has to be prepared by a single individual.
 Once the financial model is ready, the review of this model can be done by a different person.

-Unpredictable workflow – Clients’ demands are unpredictable at times, and the workflow comes at extreme peaks.
+Unpredictable workflow – Clients’ demands are sometimes unpredictable, and the workflow comes at extreme peaks.
 You may receive a call for advice on a large M&A transaction at any point or time of the day.
 These transactions must conclude as fast as possible.
 There is always a possibility that the information might get leaked to the press, or the parties may lose time advantage.

 Investment bankers come with a high cost to the company.
 Stretching their resources is less expensive than recruiting more people who would spend most of their time idle.

 Investment Banking’s corporate culture is often accused of being toxic.
-Many people have brought up the industry-wide cultural issues in investment banking since the financial crisis.
-These causes include internal factors like board oversight, awareness of their balance sheets, staff incentives, and external factors like structure, growing size and scope of banks, regulation, and supervisory.
+Since the financial crisis, many people have brought up industry-wide cultural issues in investment banking.
+These causes include internal factors like board oversight, awareness of their balance sheets, staff incentives, and external factors like structure, the growing size and scope of banks, regulation, and supervisory.

 Furthermore, 62% of senior investment bankers think poor or ineffective upward communication of issues to management is a profound cultural issue.
-Senior bankers stated that despite providing decent policies and procedures for staff to voice issues, their juniors are usually hesitant to speak out.
+Senior bankers stated that despite providing decent policies and procedures for staff to voice matters, their juniors usually hesitate to speak out.

-However, fostering the ’right’ culture has the potential to do more than simply solve the problem.
-Organizations with the right culture might have a competitive edge challenging for competitors to imitate.
+However, fostering the’ right’ culture has the potential to do more than solve the problem.
+Organizations with the right culture might have a competitive edge, challenging competitors to imitate.

 The Investment Banks must provide the following.

-- Hiring the right people is a crucial factor when it comes to improving the investment banking culture.
+- Hiring the right people is crucial in improving the investment banking culture.

 - Motivation is one of the most important factors required in a person to succeed.
 Investment banks hire people who are motivated to become wealthy.

-- Investment banking provides an opportunity for people to grow and maximize their potential, be it earning or career progression, which is reasonable; investment banks require people with that mentality.
-The problem comes during the assessment where only one side of the coin is assessed, i.e., how well an employee is performing, and fails to look at the second side of the coin, i.e., whether the employee is staying in line with where you want in terms of risk.
+- It allows people to grow and maximize their potential, be it earning or career reasonable progression; investment banks require people with that mentality.
+The problem comes during the assessment where only one side of the coin is assessed, i.e., how well an employee is performing, and fails to look at the second side, i.e., whether the employee is staying in line with where you want in terms of risk.
 This creates the framework of a toxic culture.

-Some people are solely focused on risk management, while some are not.
-You need to find a balance between the two.
-Only judging the employee’s performance is not the right way to judge a person.
+Some people focus solely on risk management, while others do not.
+It would be best if you found a balance between the two.
+Only judging the employee’s performance is not the right way to judge someone.

 Banks are increasingly evaluating staff based not only on their work but also on how they approach it.